Kyoka-Yamamoto/shopify-backend-challenge/README.md

 ### Frontend

 - The server is running on localhost:3000.
-- There are 3 tabs, which is “All”, “Active”, and “Archived”.
+- There are 3 tabs, which are “All”, “Active”, and “Archived”.
     - “All” shows all items.
-    - “Active” shows “archived=false” items.
+    - “Active” shows non-archived items.
-    - “Archived” shows “archived=true” items.
+    - “Archived” shows archived items.
 - To create new inventory item, click “CREATE” button.
 If you want to create multiple items, check the box of “Create Another”, and then submit.
 - To archive items, click “ARCHIVE” button, and then type archive comments.
 - To change archived to active, click “RESTORE” button.